grkamarko430/st-marys-apps/google_app_scripts/calendar_event_integration/README.md

 ## Overview

 The Calendar Event Integration system monitors a source calendar for events that contain a specific tag (default: `*`) and copies those events to a target calendar.
+This helps maintain separate calendars for different purposes while ensuring important events are synchronized between them.

 The synchronization includes all event details such as:
-- Title
+- Title (with the tag character removed in the target calendar)
 - Description
 - Location
 - Start and end times
 - Guest list
+- Recurrence settings

 ## Files